smopen/sigcpp/_posts/2020-06-20-what-the-actual-const.md

 and maps).

-There are four permutations of pointer `const`ness and data `const`ness in the context of pointer declarations, and each permutation is due to a specific form of declaration based on where the keyword `const` is placed.
+There are four permutations of pointer `const`ness and data `const`ness in the context of pointer declarations.
+Each permutation is due to a specific form of pointer declaration, which is in turn based on where the keyword `const` is placed.
 Listing A illustrates the four forms with a separate pointer variable declared using each form.

 **Note:** The `const` keyword in a variable declaration is part of what is called the [_cv-qualifier-sequence_](https://timsong-cpp.github.io/cppwp/n4659/dcl.ptr#1).

+This post uses the colloquial "West `const`" convention to place the `const` keyword (the same convention the C++ standard uses).
+The code at the link included in Listing A's caption shows the pointer declarations using ["East `const`"](https://mariusbancila.ro/blog/2018/11/23/join-the-east-const-revolution/) convention.
+I support and recommend West `const` placement.

 ---

-##### Listing A: declaration forms of non-array pointers ([run this code](https://godbolt.org/z/T6i5LM))
+##### Listing A: declaration forms of non-array pointers ([run this code](https://godbolt.org/z/AngpMJ))

 ```cpp
 int main() {